lucaseeyou2/Small_projects/README.md

 ## Code editor
 This was something I wanted to make for a long time.
 This is a code editor that can run HTML CSS and JavaScript.
 To explain this, the editor is like any code editor, but its basic with only one feature: to write code.
 To use this, write your HTML code inside this editor.
 Once this done, click the run button below, it will open an external window that contains your writings inside it.
 Currently, it is usable, but more features may come soon.

+## À la conquête du français
+This is a multiplayer game that doesn't quite work.
+I'll try my best to fix the content of this game, because I had no time at all to finish that game, due to the many errors present in the game's script, and also because of a time pressure that I had to complete it.
+The game's goal is to conquer all the teritory of France, by answering french related questions.
+Thus by answering correctly, you can conquer that specified region.
+So this happens until no one is alive.
+This was meant to be a digital version of a board game. **Still in reconstruction**.